cloudmesh-community/fa18-523-58/notebook.md

 4. Attended the residential class discussion on 10/12/2018
 5. Attended the residential class discussion on 10/19/2018
 6. Attended the residential class discussion on 11/02/2018
+7. Attended the residential class discussion on 11/09/2018

 # Practice
 1. Created README.yml and notebook.md files Week-2 Fri 08/31/18 - 09/06/18: